 Andrew

 We’re at midcourt, and the ball is about to go up…it’s Monday Tip-Off!
 Join me as I begin the week here at the NLSC with my opinions and commentary on basketball gaming topics, as well as tales of the fun I’ve been having on the virtual hardwood.
-This week, I’m tipping things off with some advice for 2026: just keep scrolling.
+This week, I’m tipping things off with some reflections on how there are times that I miss dice roll shooting mechanics in basketball video games.

 Read More »